-When you select: You can: Phonebook 1,2 Allows you to access your downloaded phonebook.
+When you select: You can: Phonebook ^{1,2} Allows you to access your downloaded phonebook.
 1. Press OK to confirm and enter.
 If your phonebook has fewer than 255 listings, they appear alphabetically in flat file mode.
 If there are more, they are organized into alphabetical categories.
 2. Scroll until the desired contact appears, then press OK.
 3. Press OK or the phone button.
 Text Message 1 Enables you to send, download and delete text messages.
 Phone Settings 1 Allows you to view your phone's status, set ring tones, select your message notification, change phone book entries and automatically download your cellular phone among other features.
 SYNC Services 3 Access the SYNC services portal where you can request various types of information, traffic reports and directions.
 911 Assist 4 Place an emergency call to a 911 operator for you after an accident (if the feature is used properly).
 Vehicle Health Report 3 Create and receive a diagnostic report card on your vehicle.
 Mobile Apps 3 Interact with SYNC®-capable mobile applications on your smartphone.
 System Settings Access Bluetooth Devices menu listings (add, connect, set as primary, on/off, delete) as well as Advanced menu listings (prompts, languages, defaults, master reset, install application and system information).
 Exit Phone Menu Exit the phone menu by pressing OK.

-1 This is a phone-dependent ent and phone-dependent feature 3 If equipped, U.S. only 4 If equipped, U.S. and Ca anada only
+1This is a phone-dependent feature.